Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 calculates the critical multiplier (set to 1 in the case that there isn't one)

 damagecalc
-the basic damage calculator.
+the basic damage calculator.  called for all damaging moves, but will disable itself if a separate damage calc is detected

 endscript
-ends the script and hands exection back to the overall battle engine
+ends the script and hands exection back to the overall battle engine if nothing else is queued
 ```
 From there, we can look at other simple cases:  moves that lower the target's stats.
 We can look at two examples of this to determine the differences, and this also introduces another core concept in move scripts with the connection between ``battle_eff_seq`` and ``battle_sub_seq``.